-The CEO reports to the ESTA Authority and regularly engages with the Minister for Emergency Services as well as senior officers of the Department of Justice and Regulation, Emergency Management Victoria, and heads of Victoria’s emergency service agencies.
+The CEO reports to the ESTA Board and regularly engages with the Minister for Police and Emergency Services as well as senior officers of the Department of Justice and Community Safety, Emergency Management Victoria, and heads of Victoria’s emergency service agencies.

 The CEO manages ESTA with the assistance and advice of the Executive Leadership Team.

 The Executive Director Emergency Communications Services is responsible and accountable for the delivery of emergency call-taking and dispatching services, as well as the activation of the Critical Incident Response, Business Continuity and Crisis Management plans.
 The team is also responsible for building partnerships with the emergency services agencies and the sector.
 The Emergency Communications Services team is based across ESTA's three State Emergency Communications Centres.

 The Executive Director Emergency Management Services is responsible for functions that enable high performing operational service delivery.
 The department provides operational resilience and business continuity functions which are critical services to support effective management of large-scale events.

 The Chief Data Services Officer is responsible for management of ESTA's CTD systems and infrastructure as well as state contracts for Emergency Services Operational Communications including radio, paging and mobile data.

 Information Technology Services